porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.usage.md

 Text fields have no specific width.
 Please find more information in the [Form pattern guideline](#/patterns/forms).

 ### Validation and error
-Validation text for a field is placed right below the field box in order to make it clear for the user which text field the validation belongs to.
+Validation text for a field is placed right below the field box in order to make it clear for the user which Text Field the validation belongs to.
 Please find more information in the [Form pattern guideline](#/patterns/forms).

 ### Mandatory and optional fields